 There is also a strong sense of place.
 The school’s enrichment and clubs include local exploration, and the wider offer often uses the coastline and nearby areas as a learning resource, which suits children who learn best by doing, building, trying again, and spending time outdoors.

-In FindMySchool’s proprietary rankings (built from official outcomes data), Newlyn School is ranked 3,017th in England and 3rd in the Penzance local area for primary outcomes.
-That places it above the England average, within the top 25% of schools in England.
+In FindMySchool’s proprietary rankings (built from official outcomes data), Newlyn School is ranked 5,183rd academically among 14,978 ranked primaries in England, and 7th in the Penzance local area in the overall primary view.
+That keeps it in the stronger half of schools nationally.
 (FindMySchool ranking based on official data.)

-The 2024 Key Stage 2 results back up that positioning with clear headline strengths:
+The 2025 Key Stage 2 dataset backs up that positioning with clear headline strengths:

-Expected standard (reading, writing and maths combined): 78%, compared with the England average of 62%.
+Expected standard (reading, writing and maths combined): 80%.

-Higher standard (greater depth across reading, writing and maths): 20%, compared with the England average of 8%.
+Higher standard (greater depth across reading, writing and maths): 0%.

 Looking underneath the combined measure, the profile stays positive.
-In 2024, 80% met the expected standard in reading and 80% in maths, while 75% met the expected standard in grammar, punctuation and spelling.
-Scaled scores are also healthy at 107 for reading, 107 for maths and 108 for grammar, punctuation and spelling.
+In the 2025 dataset, 90% met the expected standard in reading and 80% in maths, while 80% met the expected standard in grammar, punctuation and spelling.
+Scaled scores are also healthy at 105 for reading, 104 for maths and 102 for grammar, punctuation and spelling.

-For parents, the practical implication is this: children who are broadly on track at the end of Key Stage 1 should find Key Stage 2 builds momentum, and higher-attaining pupils are not “held back” by low ceilings.
+For parents, the practical implication is this: children who are broadly on track at the end of Key Stage 1 should find Key Stage 2 builds momentum, while families of higher-attaining pupils should look closely at subject-level depth measures alongside the wider curriculum.
 If you are comparing several local primaries, the FindMySchool Local Hub comparison tools are useful for lining up results and context side by side.

 England ranks and key metrics (where available)